Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Magnetic Couplings

 To explore the exchange contributions from (downfolded) $d$-$d$ hopping, we recomputed the couplings using exact diagonalization with significant distortion $\Delta_2/\lambda = \pm 0.5$ to emphasize the effects.
 Results are shown in Fig.~\ref{fig:trigcouplings} for the choice $t_1 = |t_3|/4, t_4 =t_5= -|t_3|/4, t_6 = +0.1$ eV, which is compatible with the {\it ab-initio} estimates.
 In Fig.~\ref{fig:trigcouplings}(e,f) and (k,l), we also show the effect of corrections $\delta J$.
 The results are as follow:

 {\it Trigonal compression}: For $\Delta_2 < 0$, as shown in Fig.~\ref{fig:trigcouplings}(a-e), we find all four of the couplings $J,K,\Gamma,\Gamma^\prime$ may be of similar magnitude.
 This is particularly true in the region of large ligand-assisted hopping.
-For the physically relevant region of large direct hopping ($t_3 \gg t_2$), we find that $K$ is still relatively suppressed (same as for $\Delta_2 = 0$), but large $\Gamma,\Gamma^\prime$, with $\text{sign}(\Gamma, \Gamma^\prime) \sim \text{sign}(J)$ are induced.
-These results are more easily interpreted in the alternative XXZ parameterization shown in Fig.~\ref{fig:trigcouplings}(e).
+For the physically relevant region of large direct hopping ($t_3 \gg t_2$), we find that $K$ is still relatively suppressed (same as for $\Delta_2 = 0$), but large $\Gamma,\Gamma^\prime$ are induced, with $\text{sign}(\Gamma, \Gamma^\prime)$ typically being the same as $\text{sign}(J)$.
+These results are more easily interpreted in the alternative XXZ parameterization shown in Fig.~\ref{fig:trigcouplings}(f).
 In particular, as the local moments become more axial with larger trigonal distortion, the coupling becomes dominated by a ferromagnetic Ising exchange $J_z$.
 Overall, the estimated ferromagnetic correction $\delta J_z$ is quite large compared to the regular $d$-$d$ contributions.
 For the physically relevant region, we anticipate $J_{xy}=-2$ to $0$ meV, $J_z = -3$ to $-10$ meV, $J_{\pm\pm} = -0.5$ to $+0.5$ meV, and $J_{z\pm} = -0.5$ to $+1.5$ meV for significant trigonal distortion of $\Delta = -\lambda/2$. .
 As a result, we expect such materials to be described mostly by Ising couplings with a common axis for every bond.